So how do you confirm that it’s an abdominal muscle strain? And once you’ve confined it, how do you get rid of it?

 To fix a pulled stomach muscle, you first need to know what may contribute to further overload.
 These include:

-- Examples include sprinting or fast running or overhead lifting
+2. Repetitive or excessive stretch.
+Examples include sprinting or fast running or overhead lifting.

-- This includes a tennis serve or butterfly swimming technique
+3. Muscle contraction in a stretched position.
+This includes a tennis serve or butterfly swimming technique.

 Each of these elements should be avoided in the early stages of recovery.
 As the symptoms begin to subside, you can gradually reintroduce each type of loading.
 It’s this reloading period that carries the greatest likelihood of reaggravation.